Curvature dependence of quantum gravity: Results

-The resulting fixed point functions $f_1^*(r)$ are shown in \autoref{fig:Quantum-eom}.
+The resulting fixed-point functions $f_1^*(r)$ are shown in \autoref{fig:Quantum-eom}.
 For our best result $\mu^*_\eff(r)=\mu_0^*=-0.38$, $f^*_1(r)$ has a root at negative curvature, $r_0=-1.0$, which corresponds to a solution to the quantum EoM.
 The result lies within the radius of convergence of the heat-kernel expansion and thus we consider it trustworthy.

 We again check the stability of the solution by treating $\mu^*_\eff(r)$ as a constant free input parameter.
-For more positive values, $\mu^*_\eff>\mu_0^*$, the root of $f_1^*(r)$ moves towards larger curvature, but always remains negative.
+For more positive values, $\mu^*_\eff>\mu_0^*$, the root of $f_1^*(r)$ moves towards larger curvature but always remains negative.
 In the limit $\mu^*_\eff\to \infty$ the root is located at $r_0=-0.42$.
 For more negative values, $\mu^*_\eff<\mu_0^*$ the root of $f_1^*(r)$ moves towards smaller curvature and eventually the root disappears at $\mu^*_\eff=-0.62$, cf.~\autoref{fig:Quantum-eom}.
-This result has to be taken very careful since at $\mu^*_\eff=-0.62$ the root is located at $r_0=-2.2$ and thus lies outside of the radius of convergence of heat kernel.
+This result has to be taken very carefully since at $\mu^*_\eff=-0.62$ the root is located at $r_0=-2.2$ and thus lies outside of the radius of convergence of heat kernel.
 At $\mu^*_\eff=-0.71$ a new solution appears at positive curvature, $r_0=2.7$.
 This root remains also for more negative values of $\mu^*_\eff$ until the pole at $\mu^*_\eff = -1$.
 The roots at positive curvature are obtained with the spectral sum and thus do not rely on the radius of convergence of the heat kernel.

 We have visualised the existence of a solution to the background and quantum EoM in \autoref{fig:Solutions-eom}.
 The quantum EoM has almost always a solution, only in the range $-0.71<\mu^*_\eff<-0.62$ no solution exists.
 This range may even disappear with better truncations or an improved computation at large negative curvature.
 The background EoM on the other hand only allows for a solution for $\mu^*_\eff>0.26$, and thus in a region that is very unusual for pure gravity computations.